 - When you can't sync with your carrier and have to work yourself into a frenzy every time trying to sort out late shipments, there is some vulnerability in your shipping department that needs addressing.
 If you're an experienced Amazon seller, you've likely developed a close relationship with your carriers, and you can always tell when they are likely to collect.
 Consider addressing your time management issue if this is no longer the case.

 - You know there is a time management problem when there is a spike in late shipments.
-Amazon expects a late shipment rate of below 4%, which is reasonable considering that all you need to do is confirm and ship an order before the scheduled shipment date.
-If your LSR sikes above the expected 4%, look at what could be taking up too much of your time.
+Amazon expects a late shipment rate (LSR) below 4 percent, which is reasonable considering that all you need to do is confirm and ship an order before the scheduled shipment date.
+If your LSR spikes above the expected 4 percent, look at what could be taking up too much of your time.